Service-Soft/ngx-material-auth/README.md

  */
 @Injectable({ providedIn: 'root' }) export class JwtNotLoggedInGuard<
-    AuthDataType extends BaseAuthData<TokenType>,
+    AuthDataType extends BaseAuthData<TokenType, RoleValue, Role>,
+    RoleValue extends string,
+    Role extends BaseRole<RoleValue>,
     TokenType extends BaseToken,
-    AuthServiceType extends JwtAuthService<AuthDataType, TokenType>
+    AuthServiceType extends JwtAuthService<AuthDataType, RoleValue, Role, TokenType>
 > implements CanActivate {

     /**
-     * The route to which the user is redirected if he is already logged in.
+     * When the user tries to access a route for which he doesn't have the permission and is logged out
+     * he gets redirected to this route afterwards.
      */
+    protected readonly ROUTE_AFTER_LOGOUT = '/login';

+    /**
+     * When the user tries to access a route for which he doesn't have the permission but is NOT logged out
+     * he gets redirected to this route afterwards.
+     */
-    protected readonly REDIRECT_ROUTE = '/';
+    protected readonly ROUTE_AFTER_REDIRECT = '/';

     constructor(
         protected readonly router: Router,